lfit/itpol/protecting-code-integrity.md

 date of creation.
 This is done both for security reasons and to make obsolete keys eventually disappear from keyservers.

-To extend the expiry date on your key by another year, just run:
+To extend the expiration on your key by a year from current date, just run:

     $ gpg --quick-set-expire [fpr] 1y

-You can also use a specific date if that is easier to remember (e.g. your birthday, Cinco de Mayo, or Canada Day):
+You can also use a specific date if that is easier to remember (e.g. your birthday, January 1st, or Canada Day):

     $ gpg --quick-set-expire [fpr] 2020-07-01